 Playa del Mago

-Long considered one of Mallorca’s ‘hidden gems’, Es Trenc might have lost that secret-beach feel, but it remains super-popular with naturists.
-It’s also still one one of the island most unspoilt stretches of sand and, while the crowds can descend over the summer and weekends, at three kilometres long there’s enough room for all.
+Long considered one of Mallorca’s hidden gems, Es Trenc might have lost that secret-beach feel – but it remains super-popular with naturists.
+It’s also still one of the island most unspoilt stretches of sand and, while the crowds can descend over the summer and weekends, at 3km long there’s enough room for all.

 Caló d’en Rafelino

-Located half way up Menorca’s south coast, at just over two kilometres Son Bou is the island’s longest beach.
-Like most on Menorca, it is also a pristine stretch of golden sand that slopes gently into the (usually) calm waters of the Mediterranean.
+Located half way up Menorca’s south coast, at just over 2km Son Bou is the island’s longest beach.
+Like most on Menorca, it is also a pristine stretch of golden sand that slopes gently into the usually calm waters of the Mediterranean.
 While also popular with families, walk along the beach from the slightly busier east side and it becomes increasingly nudist-friendly.
 The naturist areas are also accessible from the other end of the beach and Santo Tomás resort.

 Just along the coast from Son Bou is the equally picturesque and also clothing-optional beach of Playa Binigaus.
-Shallow clear waters, fine white sand, and striking orange cliff backdrop make for a particularly scenic spot to strip off.
-The neighbouring Binigaus Valley also has walking trails to the areas impressive caves (though these are best explored con ropa).
+Shallow clear waters, fine white sand and a striking orange cliff backdrop make for a particularly scenic spot to strip off.
+The neighbouring Binigaus Valley also has walking trails to the area’s impressive caves – though these are best explored with clothes.

-Es Cavallet is another of Ibiza’s officially clothing-optional beaches, though located on the other side on the island’s southern pointed peninsular.
-The long white sandy beach is backed by sand dunes, with lovely views out towards Ibiza’s twin island of Formentera.
+Es Cavallet is another of Ibiza’s official clothing-optional beaches, though located on the other side on the island’s southern pointed peninsula.
+The long, white sandy beach is backed by sand dunes, with lovely views out towards Ibiza’s twin island of Formentera.
 Due to its proximity to Ibiza town it can get busy and buzzy in the summer, but the main nudist area is in the generally quieter middle section of the beach.

 Platja de Llevant

-While pretty much all of Formentera’s sandy coastline could be seen as nude-friendly, Platja de Llevant is one of the island’s most popular clothes-free beaches.
-Set on the northern Trucador peninsular, this beautiful narrow stretch of sand can get a little windy but on calm days the water is like a natural swimming pool.
+While most of Formentera’s sandy coastline could be seen as nude-friendly, Platja de Llevant is one of the island’s most popular clothes-free beaches.
+Set on the northern Trucador peninsula, this beautiful narrow stretch of sand can get a little windy – but on calm days the water is like a natural swimming pool.
 Loungers and parasols are also available to hire, and there’s nearby parking for easy access.

 Caló d’Es Morts

-If you prefer the secluded feel of a tiny cove to sunbathe in the altogether, then head to Caló d’Es Morts on the southeastern coast of the island.
-There’s no road access but footpaths to this small cove are well signposted and its certainly worth the walk.
+If you prefer the secluded feel of a tiny cove to sunbathe in, then head to Caló d’Es Morts on the southeastern coast of the island.
+There’s no road access, but footpaths to this small cove are well signposted and its certainly worth the walk.
 The beach is a mix of sand and rock, backed by a pine-forest hill, with superb views along the island.
 There’s a rickety fisherman’s shack, but nothing in the way of facilities, so come prepared.